Lilypads/AI-Line-Follower/simulators/Gazebo/catkin_ws/src/Readme.md

 First you need to copy files inside __MOVE_ME__ directory to ~/.gazebo/models/my_ground_plane/

+*Note that the ~/.gazebo/ is hidden.
+You might need to go to setting and check "Show Hidden Files" box.

-Next cd to the workspace:
+Next cd to the workspace (assuming you clone this repository to ~/ or Home directory as instructed on first README):
 ```
-cd Gazebo/catkin_ws
+cd ~/AI-Line-Follower/simulators/Gazebo/catkin_ws
 ```
 Build the workspace:
 ```